AwsamAgbarya/Courses-Notes/University/DeepLearning/Subjects/Energy Based Models.md

 			"updated": 1708266406449,
 			"link": null,
 			"locked": false,
-			"text": "Example:\n\nIf we train our dataset by giving it random pictures of animals x\nand rotated version of those exact animals y, the real probability distribution\nin our dataset describes the effect of rotation, not the animals themselves.\n\nWe can teach our model to learn the structure of turning x into y or y into x\nand thus by the end of training, giving it a random picture of an animal that it has never seen\nand making it sample the rotated version of that animal out from the conditional!\n\nThis type of conditional structured output is not something that can be learned with RBMs on their own\n\nThese types of issues where you learn the relation between 2 images not the contents of the actual image\n(for example learning how to rotate stuff, not learning cat, dog etc..) is called correspondence", "rawText": "Example:\n\nIf we train our dataset by giving it random pictures of animals x\nand rotated version of those exact animals y, the real probability distribution\nin our dataset describes the effect of rotation, not the animals themselves.\n\nWe can teach our model to learn the structure of turning x into y or y into x\nand thus by the end of training, giving it a random picture of an animal that it has never seen\nand making it sample the rotated version of that animal out from the conditional!\n\nThis type of conditional structured output is not something that can be learned with RBMs on their own\n\nThese types of issues where you learn the relation between 2 images not the contents of the actual image\n(for example learning how to rotate stuff, not learning cat, dog etc..) is called correspondence", "fontSize": 20,
+			"fontSize": 20,
 			"fontFamily": 1,
-			"textAlign": "center",
+			"text": "Example:\n\nIf we train our dataset by giving it random pictures of animals x\nand rotated version of those exact animals y, the real probability distribution\nin our dataset describes the effect of rotation, not the animals themselves.\n\nWe can teach our model to learn the structure of turning x into y or y into x\nand thus by the end of training, giving it a random picture of an animal that it has never seen\nand making it sample the rotated version of that animal out from the conditional!\n\nThis type of conditional structured output is not something that can be learned with RBMs on their own\n\nThese types of issues where you learn the relation between 2 images not the contents of the actual image\n(for example learning how to rotate stuff, not learning cat, dog etc..) is called correspondence", "rawText": "Example:\n\nIf we train our dataset by giving it random pictures of animals x\nand rotated version of those exact animals y, the real probability distribution\nin our dataset describes the effect of rotation, not the animals themselves.\n\nWe can teach our model to learn the structure of turning x into y or y into x\nand thus by the end of training, giving it a random picture of an animal that it has never seen\nand making it sample the rotated version of that animal out from the conditional!\n\nThis type of conditional structured output is not something that can be learned with RBMs on their own\n\nThese types of issues where you learn the relation between 2 images not the contents of the actual image\n(for example learning how to rotate stuff, not learning cat, dog etc..) is called correspondence", "textAlign": "center",
 			"verticalAlign": "top",
-			"baseline": 343,
 			"containerId": null,
 			"originalText": "Example:\n\nIf we train our dataset by giving it random pictures of animals x\nand rotated version of those exact animals y, the real probability distribution\nin our dataset describes the effect of rotation, not the animals themselves.\n\nWe can teach our model to learn the structure of turning x into y or y into x\nand thus by the end of training, giving it a random picture of an animal that it has never seen\nand making it sample the rotated version of that animal out from the conditional!\n\nThis type of conditional structured output is not something that can be learned with RBMs on their own\n\nThese types of issues where you learn the relation between 2 images not the contents of the actual image\n(for example learning how to rotate stuff, not learning cat, dog etc..) is called correspondence", "lineHeight": 1.25
 		},
 		{
+			"type": "arrow",
+			"version": 43,
+			"versionNonce": 1306691235,
+			"isDeleted": false,
 			"id": "ETzBVAy-J_WBVe9UYI6qe",
-			"type": "arrow",
-			"x": 1064.03603919196,
-			"y": 2295.081854393613,
-			"width": 432.31375984511055,
-			"height": 2.807232206786466,
-			"angle": 0,
-			"strokeColor": "#1e1e1e",
-			"backgroundColor": "transparent",
 			"fillStyle": "hachure",
 			"strokeWidth": 4,
 			"strokeStyle": "solid",
 			"roughness": 0,
 			"opacity": 100,
+			"angle": 0,
+			"x": 1064.03603919196,
+			"y": 2295.081854393613,
+			"strokeColor": "#1e1e1e",
+			"backgroundColor": "transparent",
+			"width": 432.31375984511055,
+			"height": 2.807232206786466,
+			"seed": 1948185795,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": {
 				"type": 2
 			},
-			"seed": 1948185795,
-			"version": 43,
-			"versionNonce": 1306691235,
-			"isDeleted": false,
 			"boundElements": [],
 			"updated": 1708266406449,
 			"link": null,
 			"locked": false,
+			"startBinding": null,
+			"endBinding": null,
+			"lastCommittedPoint": null,
+			"startArrowhead": null,
+			"endArrowhead": "arrow",
 			"points": [
 				[
 					0,